2,466 products added recently

 Author Lilibette's Resources

-Sight Words Flash Cards 1 - 100 Fry's List Version 6 VISUAL CLOSURE : This is the sixth version of Fry' Sight Words list presented as posters and flash cards .
+Sight Words Flash Cards 1 - 100 Fry's List Version 2 ALL CAPITAL LETTERS : This is the second version of Fry' Sight Words list presented as posters and flash cards .
 It is part of a resource series that aims on early reading competence and fluency skills acquisition for students in K, 1st and 2nd grade .
 There are A4 size cards included that you can use as bulletin board pins, screen and whiteboard slides / presentations or posters on your classroom walls .
 The same words from the list are also presented in a smaller version ( 9 on one page ) for easier and cost effective printing and laminating, when desired or suited .
 Use them in your everyday teaching as visual exposure, as a flip through dictionary, as a snap or match to sample game and more .
-In this series you will find versions of the words with a Visual Perception factor : Visual Closure ( the skill to visualize a complete whole when given missing information / picture ) .
+In the same series you will find versions of the words with a Visual Perception factor : Visual Closure ( the skill to visualize a complete whole when given missing information / picture ) .
 Visual Figure Ground ( the skill to filter out random visual elements so that you can focus on the central theme ) .
 Visual Form Constancy ( skill that helps to understand that a word stays the same even when it changes its position or size ) .
 This visual approach, offering various and targeted visual word forms, contributes immensely to acquiring reading fluency from the early stages of the educational process .
 The materials in this series are very helpful to use in a classroom setting or in one on one intervention sessions .
 They prove to be a great tool for teachers, SEN specialists, Speech and Language Therapists, Occupational Therapists and Educational Psychologists, whether as a teaching tool or for evaluation purposes .
 112 pdf pages .
 If you are interested in incorporating Visual Perception elements in your teaching, please visit WORDS ASIDE for resources ready to download and use .

 Author WORDS ASIDE